 Much of Dorohedoro‘s appeal is the mystery that surrounds some of these characters, such as Caiman and Nikaido and their connection with one another.
 But really the whole character list is full of intriguing and likable characters.
 There’s a whole mix of people with different personalities and not a single one of them bored me.

 I think that’s perhaps the biggest thing about Dorohedoro that really hooked me; I never felt bored while watching it.
 Even though it’s not afraid to make fun of itself, there are still a lot of issues explored in the series that give this one a lot of substance and depth as well.
 It’s one of the best anime of 2020, but it’s also one of the best to release in recent years.

 2. Akudama Drive

 If you think Akudama Drive is just another action anime, you’d be wrong, because once you get past the surface level of the first few episodes, you realize it’s something much more deep and profound.
 Every year there’s an anime that completely surprises me; This year that’s Akudama Drive.
-If you are someone who dropped the series early on I implore you to give it another shot, because there’s a tonal shift that occurs halfway throughout the season that makes it one of this year’s absolute best.
+If you are someone who dropped the series early on I implore you to give it another shot, because there’s a tonal shift that occurs halfway throughout the season that makes it one of the best anime of 2020.
 It’s emotional, visually-striking, and it leaves a lasting impression.